LCRERGO/notes/README.md

 # notes
 -----
-This repository is used to agregate my notes about system administration in general.
+This repository is used to agregate my notes about system administration and learning experiences that I have made during the years.